Get Help Now

 Once the change has been proven, the parent must present evidence explaining why the custody order should be altered.
 Examples of a material change in circumstance include, but are not limited to:

-- A previously unreliable parent has eliminated the negative elements – become sober, broke up with an abusive partner – and now wants to take a more active role in your child’s life
+• A previously unreliable parent has eliminated the negative elements, including becoming sober or ending an abusive relationship, and now wants to take a more active role in your child’s life

 Burden of Proof in Child Custody Cases